 We are working toward justice and aiming for grace.
 This list is not complete and the work is ongoing.

 Our teams: We are creating and implementing intentional hiring practices to build a diverse and inclusive team as we grow.
-We've actually never had a formalized hiring process, so we embrace the opportunity to build something right the first time.
 We are committed to supporting mental health and safety for our staff and are building in mechanisms for healthy communication and active feedback to ensure a truly equitable, inclusive, and positive workspace.

 Our goods: We are actively expanding our network of makers and vendors of color.
 We are building and cultivating ongoing relationships to amplify Black voices and celebrate Black work.
 We are committing to the 15% pledge and hope to increase that number.
 If you know of a brand or maker we'd love, please let us know!.